 I'M A WORD NERD

-I’m fascinated by the ways language works in contemporary culture.
-This obsession earned me a Ph.D. in Communication / Rhetorical Studies, which I’m trying now to put to good use.
+I’m fascinated by the language of contemporary culture and media.
+This obsession earned me a Ph.D. in Communication / Rhetorical Studies, which I’m trying to put to good use.

-I’ve spent more than a decade training college students to write more effectively, think more creatively, and analyze cultural messages in more sophisticated ways.
+I spent more than a decade training college students to write more effectively, think more creatively, and analyze cultural messages more critically.

 I've also led workshops for teachers designed to help them facilitate better discussions and more effectively engage with issues of politics and identity in the classroom.